ghemareddy97/Disaster-Response-Pipeline-Udacity/ReadMe.md

 ### Motivation

-This project is fascilitated to categorize the disaster into one or more of the available 36 different categories for ease of response.
+This project is desgined and built to categorize the disaster into one or more of the available 36 different categories for ease of response.
 A machine learning model with MultiOutputClassifier and RandomForestClassifier have been trained on a variety of data with a large number of samples for each category.

 ### File Structure